 Bake, peel, and dice the beets up to 1 day in advance.
 Refrigerate them in an airtight storage container.
 Up to 2 days in advance, whisk the dressing ingredients together.
 Refrigerate the dressing in an airtight storage container.
 Assemble the salad as directed and drizzle on the dressing when you’re ready to serve.

-What to Serve with Beet Salad
+What to Serve with a Beet Salad Recipe

 - Turkey.
 Serve beet salad with Roast Turkey or Spatchcock Turkey for a holiday feast.